liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 #  Creating Forums with Message Boards [](id=creating-forums-with-message-boards)

-@product_name@'s Message Boards app is a state of the art forum application similar to many forums in which you may have participated.
+@product@'s Message Boards app is a state of the art forum application similar to many forums in which you may have participated.
 The difference, of course, is that Liferay's message boards can inherit the abilities of
-@product_name@ to provide an integrated experience that others cannot match.
+@product@ to provide an integrated experience that others cannot match.

 There are countless web sites out there where it is clearly evident that there is no link whatsoever between the main site and the message boards.
 In some